CopyrightC/DogeChat/README.md

-DogeChat is the sequel to [GUI-Chat-app](https://github.com/SATAN01/GUI-chat-app), having many more features like Settings page, main-menu, support for different resoulutions unlike most other tkinter made GUIs etc.
+DogeChat is the sequel to [GUI-Chat-app](https://github.com/SATAN01/GUI-chat-app), having many more features like group chatting, Settings page, main-menu, support for different resoulutions unlike most other tkinter made GUIs etc.

 # How do you use DogeChat?
 It's pretty straightforward, you can create/join chat rooms easily and chat with your friends!